 The orchestration of the FG cores need not require ISA modifications.
-The memory locations of instructions and data structure need to be remapped into the local memory space of the FG cores, and FG kernel functions need to be inlined.
+The memory locations of instructions and data structure will need to be remapped into the local memory space of the FG cores, and FG kernel functions will need to be inlined.
 All of this can leverage existing compilers by adding a new back-end customized for the FG cores.

-Additional code to do data packing (before sending from FG to CG cores) and data scattering (before sending from CG to FG cores) is also required.
-The hand-shaking between CG and FG cores for data transfers is similar to network protocols using control and data packets.
+Additional code to do data packing (before sending data from FG to CG cores) and data scattering (before sending data from CG to FG cores) will also be required.
+The hand-shaking between CG and FG cores for data transfers will be similar to network protocols using control and data packets.
 The control packet includes task id (unique), data-set id (unique per task id), data size, iteration count, and kernel id.
 Each data packet's header includes task id and data-set id.

 The control packet, in conjunction with the previously described arbiters, sets up the flow of data packets to FG cores.
 Once the a full set of data is received on a FG core, the kernel id chooses the kernel to execute (kernel code already resides in FG cores).
-The iteration count indicates the number of iterations to execute (the code assumes all FG tasks start from iteration 0 and the data has been packed accordingly).
+The iteration count indicates the number of iterations to execute (the code will assume all FG tasks start from iteration 0 and the data has been packed accordingly).
 The task id uniquely identifies the CG thread which submitted the FG request, and the data set id uniquely identifies each FG core.
-This information is tracked on the CG core to identify the results returned back from FG cores.
-Each CG core has a network interface module to send, receive, and buffer these packets.
+This information will be tracked on the CG core to identify the results returned back from FG cores.
+Each CG core will have a network interface module to send, receive, and buffer these packets.
 Each arbiter tracks FG core activity by examining data packet headers.